 Innovations as key for food security and agricultural growth

-To build sustainable and resilient food systems, Africa is increasingly emphasizing the role of innovation in development.
+To build sustainable and resilient food systems, Africa is increasingly emphasizing the role of innovation.
 The Science, Technology and Innovation Strategy for Africa 2024 takes into consideration the social, economic, and technological progress Africa has made over the last decade.
 Innovation for sustainable and high agricultural growth forms an important part of this ambition.
-The German Government has acknowledged this innovation potential and wants to support the improvement of food and nutrition security and sustainable agricultural value chains through Green Innovation Centers (GICs) in 12 African countries and India implemented by the GIZ.
+The German Government has acknowledged this innovation potential and supports the improvement of food and nutrition security and sustainable agricultural value chains through Green Innovation Centers (GICs) in Africa and India implemented by the GIZ.

 Priority themes and topics of PARI

 The core topics and thematic research priorities of the PARI have been identified in accordance with the African Union’s CAADP (Africa’s policy framework for agricultural transformation, wealth creation, food security & nutrition, economic growth & prosperity for all) as part of the New Partnership for Africa’s Development (NEPAD), and PARI relates to the UN Food Systems Summit action agendas of 2021.